 Want to know more about the factual world of Rome that builds the backbone of my imagined Aven?
 Here are a few of the resources I highly recommend!

 The History of Rome podcast — Need to kill a few weeks of listening time?
-This podcast is as comprehensive a guide to Roman history as you could possibly want.
+This podcast by Mike Duncan is as comprehensive a guide to Roman history as you could possibly want.
 It has well over 150 episodes and covers everything from the mythical founding through to the Empire’s collapse.

 Daily Life in the Ancient World — One of the Great Courses series.
 A few of the Roman episodes are available on Audible!
 These give more focus to social history than the History of Rome podcast.